 Beach and Marina

 I flew into Jacksonville and once I was in downtown St. Augustine, I never needed a car.
 All the attractions are within walking distance.
-However you will be hoofing it on real brick streets so pack practical shoes because heels will not cut it!
+However, you will be hoofing it on real brick streets so pack practical shoes because heels will not cut it!

 And if you don’t want to walk, The Old Town Trolley Tours offer open air rides throughout the historic sites.
 You can take the transportation a bit farther from the downtown for more exploration including the St. Augustine Lighthouse and Alligator Farm.
-There are also many free experiences in St. Augustine as well.